bFraley/Smirk/README.md

 `core_modules/` - larger core Smirk features available to users and `core/` through APIs

 `runtime_lib/` - A Smirk application's runtime is based on the idea of service events that are processed by a services processor.
-Every piece of functionality ends up as a service event type that one ore many services processors handle.
+Every piece of functionality ends up as a service event type that one or many services processors handle.